netgroup-polito/CrownLabs/README.md

 # CrownLabs

-CrownLabs is a set of services that can deliver **remote computing labs** through a **per-user virtual machine**.
+CrownLabs is a set of services designed to deliver **remote computing labs** through **per-user environments**, based either on virtual machines or lightweight containers.

-Instructors can provision a set of virtual machines, properly equipped with the software required for a given lab (e.g., compilers, simulation software, etc).
+Instructors can provision a set of environments (e.g. virtual machines), properly equipped with the software required for a given lab (e.g., compilers, simulation software, etc).

 Each student can connect to its own set of (remote) private environments without requiring any additional software, just a simple Web browser.
 No space problems on the student hard disk, no troubles in setting up the environment required to support multiple subjects on the same machine, and more.